RichardLaBrecque/enigma_2111/README.md

 hashes hashes everywhere!

 TDD
-I treid to test for everything i could think of, and I am rutinely adding tests as I try to make changes
+I tried to test for everything i could think of, and I am routinely adding tests as I try to make changes

 Version control
 at current count 40 commits from 10 branches

 ***

 ## This project can encrypt and decrypt messages based on a key and date comboination